actix/actix-website/content/docs/application.md

 ## Combining applications with different state

 Combining multiple applications with different state is possible as well.

-[server::new](https://docs.rs/actix-web/*/actix_web/server/fn.new.html) requires the handler to have a single type.

-This limitation can easily be overcome with the [App::boxed](https://docs.rs/actix-web/*/actix_web/struct.App.html#method.boxed) method, which converts an App into a boxed trait object.

 {{< include-example example="application" file="combine.rs" section="combine" >}}